qkzk/fm/development.md

 - Navigate by clicking / moving / entering a file from a previewed tree.
 Preview in second pane, ctrl+right to change focus, move with arrows and enter.
 Boom.
 - Open a previewed file with enter when focusing the pane.
 - In inputs Alt+left, Alt+right move the cursor word by word
+- In tree display mode, % and § increases and decrease the depth.
+Watchout, it may be take some time to explore a large file tree.
+This setting is associated to tab and can't be saved in config file.

 ##### Bugfixes